utdata/icj-class/css/css-class.md

 }
 ```

-We set the credit as a new font, and then set the top and bottom margins.
+We've change the font from the default to Arial (with backups) and then set the top and bottom margins.

 ### Let's talk about tricks of the trade

-Sometimes I have trouble knowing if my CSS property is affecting the thing I want, so sometimes I'll set some crazy rule like `color-background: red;` to make sure I'm targeting what I want.
+Sometimes I have trouble knowing if my CSS property is affecting the thing I want, so sometimes I'll set some crazy CSS rule like `color-background: red;` to make sure I'm targeting what I want.

 The other thing I might do is use the browser **Inspector** to test styles right on the screen.
 Once I figure out my style, I can then add it to my styles file.

-It's easier to show this in person than to write it out, but you:
+It's easier to show this than to write it out, but you:

-- Use control-click on the element to get the menu for Inspector.
+- Use control-click on the element to get the contextual menu and choose Inspector.
 - Make sure you are on the correct element in the Element tab on the left pane of the Inspector.
 - Add/modify rules rules in the Styles tab on the right pane of the Inspector.